freyabull/biophysical-catheter-model/README.md

 2. The bladder is modelled as a well-mixed volume, with an influx of bacteria from the top of the outer catheter.
-3. The inside of the catheter is modelled as a bacteria containing fluid dripping down a surface under gravity.
-The timescale of the droplet is assumed to be negligible compared to that of a bacterium.
+3. The inside of the catheter is modelled as a bacteria containing fluid flowing down a pipe under gravity.
 The adhesion of bacteria to the surface is modelled as diffusion to an absorbing surface.
 On the surface of the catheter the behaviour of the bacteria are again modelled by a Fisher wave equation, this time with a source term.